 It is officially Fall, which means it is soup season!
-I love a good soup, especially this creamy tomato soup and this turkey lentil soup, but when I feel like something a little lighter, I make this Greek chickpea soup.
+I love a good soup, especially this creamy tomato soup and this turkey lentil soup, but when I feel like something a little lighter and vegan, I make this Greek chickpea soup.

 This Greek-inspired soup is high in protein from the garbanzo beans, is super flavorful from the fresh herbs and spices, and is sure to be a family favorite.
-I absolutely love it!
+I love it!

 What’s even better?
-You can add ground turkey or ground chicken to this vegan soup if you want more protein.
-Although the recipe itself is vegan and vegetarian, you are more than welcome to customize it to your preferences!
+You can add ground turkey or chicken to this vegan soup for more protein.
+Although the recipe is vegan and vegetarian, you are more than welcome to customize it to your preferences!
 That is what is so great about soup recipes.

 I am super excited to hear what you think about this chickpea soup!
 It is one of my favorites.